eligolding/eslint-plugin-no-mutation/docs/rules/no-push.md

-# Forbids the use of push() on arrays, preferring concat, which doesn't mutate. (no-pushing)
+# Forbids the use of push() on arrays, preferring concat, which doesn't mutate. (no-mutation)

 Please describe the origin of the rule here.